conradoqg/naivecoin/README.md

 ##### Operator

 The operator handles wallets and addresses as well the transaction creation.
 Most of its operation are CRUD related.
-Each node has its list of wallets and addresses, meaning that they aren't synchronized between nodes.
+Each operator has its list of wallets and addresses, meaning that they aren't synchronized between nodes.

 ###### Wallet structure